• Skip to primary navigation

 Why you will love this recipe

-• It tastes just like classic stuffing, yet is made without any grains, gluten or dairy!
+• It tastes just like classic stuffing or traditional stuffing, yet is made without any grains, gluten or dairy!
 I've tried other paleo stuffing recipes made with sweet potato or cauliflower before and this is by far my favourite.

-• It's made with my grain free paleo bread, onions, celery, apples, broth and spices to give it the perfect festive flavour.
+• It's made with my grain free paleo bread, and other simple ingredients you can find at any grocery store like onions, celery, apples, broth and spices to give it the perfect festive flavour.

 • It makes great leftovers, can be prepared ahead of time, and freezes really well!

-• It's great for both Thanksgiving and Christmas meals.
+• It's great for both Thanksgiving dinner and Christmas dinner, just like my turnip and apple casserole recipe.

 • Besides being paleo this stuffing recipe is healthy, gluten free, grain free, sugar free, and dairy free.